3lue9/3lue9-Client/README.md

 # 3lue9 Client
-Made for minecraft 1.12.2 don't ask me anything if it doesn't work
+Made for minecraft 1.12.2 it doesn't work but try it

 # stats (total times i cursed)